What is ladd procedure?

 Why is a Ladd procedure in infants done?

-A Ladd procedure may be needed if your baby's intestines aren't in the right position and the position is causing problems.
+A Ladd procedure may be needed if the position of your baby's intestines causes problems.

 How is a Ladd procedure in infants done?